-I finally made it to all five of the Great Lakes.
+I made it to all five of the Great Lakes.
 To get to the beach I improvised, followed my intuition, crossed a field, followed a fox down a dark trail that led to a spot that I could reach the beach.
 I stood in front of Ontario.
 She looked and smelled the same as the others.
 What you don’t see in the photographs: a diaper, pieces of plastic, tinsel, and various other human debris.
 The more we visit these places, the more we leave behind (not that this region isn’t packed with clusters of industrial sprawl).
 Why do so many of us care so little?

 She’s everything I thought.
 The pure flowing power of the Great Lakes pushing to be with the sea.
 For some reason as a kid I imagined they were facing in the other direction and I never corrected that notion until seeing them in person.
 Of course the water flows out and not in.

 Niagara pounds in your chest while you stand there.
 That water is alive.
 They say she’s pretty.
 I say she’s wicked.
 Kurt had less interest in going down by the American Falls’ Cave of Winds (what cave?) and Hurricane Deck.
-I was not going to miss it, but that’s when I sent my precious, the Nikon, away and I switched to the iPhone.
+I was not going to miss it, that’s when I sent my precious, the Nikon, away and I switched to the iPhone.

 Was I running down the path in front of the human herd?
 Close enough.
 Water.
 I am a water element.